Staff and Leadership

 President-Chief Executive Officers

-With experience as a robust U.S.-based President-CEO team, Lisabeth and Joe Marziello are renowned for successfully creating high-performing organizations by building organizational, financial, and board capacity and infrastructure.
-Before taking leadership of the Boys & Girls Clubs of Philadelphia, they managed multi-faceted operations in Oregon, Wisconsin, and New York.
-Their leadership transformed all of these clubs into outstanding youth guidance and development organizations with quality staff, facilities, and programs supported by financial stability and clearly defined standards.
-Since coming to Philadelphia in August 2012, the Marziellos have raised over $100 million in revenue to support programming, operations, and capital investment.
-Their leadership has resulted in improved financial stability and security, new innovative programming, growth of membership and services, and substantial improvements to club facilities.
+With experience as a robust U.S. based President-CEO team, Lisabeth and Joe Marziello are renown for successfully creating high-performing organizations by building organizational, financial and board infrastructure.
+The current footprint of the Boys & Girls Clubs of Philadelphia employs over 220 employees, servicing 22 locations throughout the Metro area.
+Before taking leadership of the Boys & Girls Clubs of Philadelphia, the Marziello’ s managed multi-faceted operations in Oregon, Wisconsin, and New York.
+Their leadership transformed all these Clubs into outstanding youth guidance and development organizations with quality staff, facilities, and programs supported by financial stability and clearly defined standards.
+Since coming to Philadelphia, the Marziellos have raised over $150 million in revenue to support programming, operations, and capital investment.
+Their leadership has resulted in improved financial stability and security, new innovative programming, growth of membership and services, and substantial improvements to Club facilities.

 Executive Vice President of Strategic Support, Training, and Systematic Development